-During the third quarter of 2020, the Company commenced producing decaffeinated coffee at the new Delta manufacturing facility.
+In 2020, Swiss Water commenced producing decaffeinated coffee at the new Delta manufacturing facility.
 As such, the Company transferred \$64.2 million of costs from construction in progress to building, leasehold improvements and production machinery.
-Management determined that the estimated useful lives for the production machinery, buildings, leasehold improvements, equipment and furniture range between 5 and 35 years.
-As at December 31, 2020, the majority of the construction in progress are costs related to the construction of a second line at the new Delta location.
+Management determined that the estimated useful lives for the first production line machinery, buildings, leasehold improvements, equipment and furniture ranges between 5 and 35 years.